shreyaspadhye3011/Leetcode/System Design/notes.md

 3. Scalability
 4. Security
 5. Extensibility - how extensible is the data model. can you change data model
+6. Expense - cost involved
-6. Recovery - how to recover data in case of outage
+7. Recovery - how to recover data in case of outage

 Source: https://www.youtube.com/watch?v=bUHFg8CZFws